You are here

 The Astronomy Club of Asheville

 If you’re looking for a community of like-minded astronomy enthusiasts, the Astronomy Club of Asheville hosts meetings on the first Thursday of the month (except for January and July) and regular stargazing sessions at UNCA’s Lookout Observatory, Grassland Mountain Observatory in Madison County, and other spots (including Tanbark Overlook on the Blue Ridge Parkway mentioned previously).
-Due to covid, many of the regularly scheduled in-person meetings have been changed to virtual meetings.
+Due to Covid, many of the regularly scheduled in-person meetings have been changed to virtual meetings.
 In order to join up and receive invitations to club-only events, use the club’s loaner telescope, take advantage of discounts on astronomy publications and more, individual dues are $25 annually, families are $30 annually, and a lifetime membership is $500.
 However, you don’t have to be a member to attend the club’s meetings or public stargazes.

 Bare Dark Sky Observatory

-Nestled in the Appalachian Mountains at the Mayland Earth to Sky Park in Burnsville, this nationally-recognized observatory takes stargazing to another level.
-Open to the public, visitors can opt for a 2-hour stargazing session that offers a c
+Nestled in the Appalachian Mountains at the Mayland Earth to Sky Park in Burnsville, this nationally recognized observatory takes stargazing to another level.
+Open to the public, visitors can opt for a 2-hour stargazing session that offers a chance to experience the night sky as they never have before.

-hance to experience the night sky as they never have before.
 The Sam Scope at the observatory is the largest telescope in the Southeast dedicated for public use.
 Enjoy a spectacular 360-degree view of the moon, planets, and stars at an elevation of 2,736 feet.
 True to its namesake, lighting is kept to a minimum at night to preserve the dark sky for viewing.

 Pisgah Astronomical Research Institute (PARI)

-Initially developed in 1962 by NASA as the east coast facility to track satellites and monitor space flights, The Pisgah Astronomical Research Institute (PARI) stands today as a non-profit educational research center known for its massive radio telescopes.
+Initially developed in 1962 by NASA as the East Coast facility to track satellites and monitor space flights, The Pisgah Astronomical Research Institute (PARI) stands today as a non-profit educational research center known for its massive radio telescopes.

 Located deep within the Pisgah National Forest near Brevard (roughly an hour away from Asheville), this hidden space center gem is a must-see.
 Make a day of it, and cruise the 76-mile Forest Heritage National Scenic Byway chock full of waterfalls, picnic spots, and hiking trails.
 The expansive 30-building campus is dotted with all sizes of telescopes, well-protected from man-made light pollution and radio interference, and is recognized by the International Dark-Sky Association as a “Dark Sky” Park.
 PARI attracts curious tourists and acclaimed scientists from around the world, and it welcomes people of all ages to visit and become immersed in the world of science and technology.